coq/coq/doc/sphinx/user-extensions/proof-schemes.rst

    :g:`inversion`.

-.. cmdv:: Derive Inversion_clear @ident with forall (x:T), I t Sort sort
+.. cmdv:: Derive Inversion_clear @ident with forall (x:T), I t Sort @sort

    When applied, it is equivalent to having inverted the instance with the tactic inversion replaced by the tactic `inversion_clear`.

-.. cmdv:: Derive Dependent Inversion @ident with forall (x:T), I t Sort sort
+.. cmdv:: Derive Dependent Inversion @ident with forall (x:T), I t Sort @sort

    When applied, it is equivalent to having inverted the instance with the tactic `dependent inversion`.

-.. cmdv:: Derive Dependent Inversion_clear @ident with forall(x:T), I t Sort sort
+.. cmdv:: Derive Dependent Inversion_clear @ident with forall(x:T), I t Sort @sort

    When applied, it is equivalent to having inverted the instance with the tactic `dependent inversion_clear`.